PointerByte/QuicksGo/README.en.md

 🧩 Component-based modularity: controllers, services, middlewares, events, workers, etc.

-🛡️ Spring-style dependency injection and centralized configuration.
+🛡️ Dependency injection and centralized configuration.

-📊 Integrated production-ready monitoring and logging.
+📊 Integrated production-ready monitoring using the OpenTelemetry SDK and logging.

-Compatible with gRPC, REST and GraphQL.
+🌐 Compatible with gRPC, REST and GraphQL.

-🔐 Modern security: JWT, OAuth2, rate limiting and more.

 🧵 Concurrency control and workers leveraging the power of Go.